-As for essential oils, the selection is vast.
-So is the quality.
+As for essential oils, the selection is vast and so is the quality.
 Be sure to check the fragrance of the oil before buying it.
 Some are overpowering and others only remotely resemble their main ingredient.
 A more expensive but better quality oil will pay for itself by not needing to be reapplied every week.

-You can go exotic or you can stay with the theme of your own garden and choose floral scents, like lavender, rose or wisteria, or fruity scents, like citrus and apple.
+You can choose non-native flowers or you can stay with the theme of your own garden and choose floral scents, like lavender, rose or wisteria, or fruity scents, like citrus and apple.

 The Easiest Method to Make Potpourri

-A quick and easy way to mix up a batch of potpourri is to add a few drops of essential oil to your fixative, cover and set it aside for 3 - 5 days, so that the scent is completely infused.
+A quick and easy way to mix up a batch of potpourri is to add a few drops of essential oil to your fixative, cover, and set it aside for three to five days so that the scent is completely infused.
 Then add your dry ingredients and stir everything together.
-Cover again and allow to steep for about 1 month.
-Check it occasionally, to make sure the scent is stronger enough for you.
+Cover again and allow it to steep for about one month.
+Check it occasionally to make sure the scent is stronger enough for you.
 If not, add more oil.
 The scent can weaken if you've added a lot of ingredients.

 Using Your Potpourri